couch-consulting/bayes_insurance_java/docu/getting_started.md

 2. Execute "compile_and_run_app.bat" in CMD or Powershell.
     * This will compile the Java code with Netica for your system and run it afterwards.

+### Using different csv files/path or names for files
+Go to the src/compile_and_run_app.bat and edit the path in the last line after "Main"

 ## Netviewer
 1. Go to "src/netviewer"